anywhichway/watchlight/README.md

 })
 ```

-***Note***:  You can't add custom functions that are closures around variables that are out of scope to Sheet.
+***Note***:  You can't add custom functions that are closures around variables that are out of scope to a `Sheet`.
+Due to the asynchronous nature of internal `Sheet` processing and the use of `setTimeout`, using a function like this
+will result in an error that may or may not be thrown in a manner you can catch it.

-Sheet functions behave like their similarly named counterparts in MS Excel and Google Sheet.
+`Sheet` functions behave like their similarly named counterparts in MS Excel and Google Sheet.

 Most functions will automatically convert cell references to iterables when necessary.